 Child and Adolescent Psychology, MSc

-Passionate about helping children and young people?
-Study a Master’s in Child and Adolescent Psychology.
+Help children and young people with a Master’s in Child and Adolescent Psychology.

 This course is ideal if you are interested in careers working with children and young people.
 You will gain an in-depth understanding of current issues in child and adolescent psychology and learn to apply this theory to real-life settings by undertaking a placement.
 You will also conduct a substantial piece of research in child and adolescent psychology and choose from one of three optional modules.